majouve/FLAME/README.md

 The second section takes the program's inputs.
 CoinFinds and CoinGroups are the product of downloading all coin data from the Circulation Application with no filters.
 Coin_Info is a key that defines which denominations correspond to each metal.

 Currently commented out right now is the option to input an old version of VerifyDuplicates with is.it.a.match filled out.
-This file will allow the program to take out all pairs that have already been checked in subsequent runs.
+This file will allow the program (section 12) to take out all pairs that have already been checked in subsequent runs.

 ### (3 and 4) Formatting Coin Denomination/Metals
 In these sections, I reformat the coin denomination and metal information from Coin_Info and use it to create a new column in CoinGroups with the metal of each coin group.